alv2017/synchronous-block/README.md

 2) Implement a health-check endpoint that simply returns {"status": "OK"}.[+]
 3) Measure user registration endpoint response time. [+]
 4) Measure health-check endpoint response time. [+]
-5) Measure registration endpoint response time when registration requests are running concurrently.
-Execute the experiment with 10, 100, 1000 concurrent requests. [-]
+5) Measure registration endpoint response time when registration requests are running concurrently. [+]
 6) Measure `health` endpoint response time when running concurrently with the registration requests. [-]
 7) Analyze the results: [-]
     - how the event loop behaves when blocked?
     - how responsiveness is affected under load?
     - how does the health-check endpoint behave when multiple registration requests are running concurrently?
-How does its response time change with concurrency?
+    - how does its response time change with concurrency?
     - how does the average response time of registration end-point change with concurrency?
-8) Measure CPU and memory usage during the experiments. [-]

 ## 5. Solution

 ### 5.1.
 Password Hashing Function

 - The password hashing function `hash_password` is located at `api/apps/auth/passwords.py`.
 This function is used in the user registration endpoint to hash the user's password before storing it.

 - There is also password verification function `verify_password` that is used to verify the user's password during login.
 It is located at the same file `api/apps/auth/passwords.py`.

 ### 5.2.
 Endpoints